Sisyphean Trails

 Writer / Creator

 Raised in Florida, I grew up going to the beaches and finding adventure wherever I could.
 Blessed with parents who loved to travel, they allowed me to explore much of the world.
-I’ve seen most of Europe, traveled through nearly every state of the US, and studied abroad in Southeast Asia.
-Seeing the world at a young age and experiencing various cultures through adolescence allowed me to develop a unique perspective.
+Iβve seen most of Europe, traveled through nearly every state of the US, and studied abroad in Southeast Asia.
+Iβve seen much of the world, but I knew there was much more to see.

-After graduating from Florida State University with a degree in finance, I moved to Portland, OR, to see a different part of the country and settle into the corporate world.
-Work was fine, but I fell in love with the Pacific Northwest and the natural playground it offered.
+In 2021, I graduated from Florida State University with a degree in finance and got a job with a Registered Investment Advisor in Portland, OR.
+Immediately, I fell in love with the Pacific Northwest and the natural playground of the surrounding area.
 There seemed to be an activity for every season, and I spent my weekends hiking, surfing, snowboarding, rock climbing, foraging, or just exploring the city.

-I created this blog to share my experiences with backpacking, foraging, rock climbing, and mountaineering, and to allow people to follow my journey along the trail.
+I created this blog to share my experiences with the outdoors and to allow people to learn about nature and, hopefully, themselves.

 Happy Trails!